therealharshit/TicTacToe-game/README.md

 # This is my first mini project base on javascript
-To play clone the repo, and open index.html then go live.
+To play the game- clone the repo, and open index.html then go live.